Albert A. Rollestone

-Albert A. Rollestone (approx. 1866–1952) was an American oil pioneer and Presbyterian philanthropist based in Oklahoma.
+Albert Andrew Thomas Rollestone (1866–1952) was an American oil pioneer and Presbyterian philanthropist based in Oklahoma.
 As part of his Presbyterian philanthropy, Rollestone helped fund the first institution of modern education in Iran at the turn of the 20th century.
 Rollestone provided funding for the iconic central building of Alborz College, Iran's model of modern education.

 The early years

 Albert A. Rollestone, an immigrant to the US, was a businessman who took many years to earn his fortune and it was dramatically symbolized by a spectacular oil gusher he drilled in Bristow, Oklahoma (30 miles southwest of Tulsa).

-He was born in Ireland in 1866 into a Presbyterian family and at 17 left for the South African diamond mines.
+He was born in County Tyrone, Ireland on March 24, 1866, into a Presbyterian family.
+At 17, he left for the South African diamond mines.
 He then moved to Colorado where he became a banker and was considered a prominent figure in gold and silver mining.
 With the decline in the Colorado gold rush he left first for Tulsa, Oklahoma.
 It is said Rollestone was broke when he finally arrived in Bristow, Oklahoma, but his luck was about to change.

 Business ventures

 He started his first oil company Continental Petroleum with his son Edwin and partner Claude Freeland, an expert in oil drilling.
 He later sold this company for $5,000,000 to Transcontinental Oil Company.
 Having reserved certain properties from the sale he created the Roland Oil Company with the same partners and continued to drill successfully until the decline in 1924.

-When Roland Company drilled “The Big Alec" this was the culminating event that brought Rollestone almost legendary status.
+When Roland Company drilled "The Big Alec" this was the culminating event that brought Rollestone almost legendary status.
 At first it blew spectacularly wild at more than 20000 oilbbl a day.
 Once contained it began flowing at 8,000-10000 oilbbl per day and it was the second largest in Oklahoma's history at that time.
 It brought bus loads of people from Tulsa, attracted drilling companies, and initiated an oil boom in the Bristow region and town.
 One of the oil publications had this to say about Roland's principals:

-“The owners Messrs.
-Rollestone and Freeland are as free from ostentation as though neither had ever accomplished what other people have only hoped to do; namely break the record for big production in this state, and they are certainly entitled to the congratulations of every man in Oklahoma because they are putting Oklahoma on the map as it has never been before…”
+The owners Messrs.
+Rollestone and Freeland are as free from ostentation as though neither had ever accomplished what other people have only hoped to do; namely break the record for big production in this state, and they are certainly entitled to the congratulations of every man in Oklahoma because they are putting Oklahoma on the map as it has never been before…